AdobeDocs/commerce-admin.en/help/catalog/category-root.md

 ---
 title: Root category and hierarchy
-description: Learn about the categiry hierarchy and the root category, which acts as a container for the main menu in the category tree.
+description: Learn about the category hierarchy and the root category, which acts as a container for the main menu in the category tree.
 ---
 # Root category and hierarchy